• Skip to primary navigation

 The LEDs connected at the collector of the transistors start flashing alternately in wig wag manner.

-The LEDs shown in the diagram are connected in series and parallel, so that many numbers of LEDs can be accommodated in the configuration.
-The pots P1 and P2 may be adjusted for getting different interesting flashing patterns with the LEDs.
+The next diagram below shows how the LEDs can be connected in series and parallel, so that many numbers of LEDs can be accommodated in the configuration.

 Parts List